smilo227/sfpd.training.lot5/day1/README.md

 1. The company offers Products.
 Each product has a name, description, regular price ...
 1. The product categories are CAT_FOOD, DOG_FOOD, BIRD_FOOD
 1. The company's clients are registered with a alias and an email address ...
-1. A client's order contains at least 1 product and the purchase date
+1. A client's customerOrder contains at least 1 product and the purchase date
-1. For each completed order an invoice is generated
+1. For each completed customerOrder an invoice is generated

 ### What is expected ?
 * Test a service (with your own dummy data) that initialize the db with :
     * At least 3 products (1 per category)
     * At least 2 clients
-* Test a service that handles clients orders
+* Test a service that handles clients customerOrders
 * Test a service that verifies the content of generated invoices, use Criteria
 * After adding more dummy data, Test a service that evaluates the most purchased product